Tower Hill Water Tower: Proposed developments

 Planning permission was granted in 1988 for the conversion of the tower into a single dwelling, though the scheme was never implemented.
 Subsequent applications to convert the tower into offices or an apartment block were either refused or withdrawn.
-A more recent application for conversion into seven apartments was made in 2004, though this has also been rejected, and an appeal against the decision was dismissed in April 2008.
+An application for conversion into seven apartments was made in 2004, though this was also rejected, and an appeal against the decision was dismissed in April 2008.

-Development of the site has met with opposition from local residents, and local Conservative councillor Adrian Owens was amongst critics of the most recent application.
+Development of the site has met with opposition from local residents, and local Conservative councillor Adrian Owens was amongst critics of the 2004 application.